RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/creating-databases.md

 creating a Redis database in Redis Cloud Essentials is simple with the steps below.

-**Note**: You can have as many databases as you desire, up to the limit of your subscription or the subscription plan size, whichever comes first.
+**Note**: You can have as many databases as you want, up to the limit of your subscription or the subscription plan size, whichever comes first.